-In addition, the results above illustrated in \autoref{fig:qi_expectation}~(a) indicate the possibility of a second sharp complexity transition with respect to the random quantum circuit time (instead of subsystem size fraction), similar to the sawtooth complexity drop in the rightmost column of \autoref{figtable}.
-In particular, for less-than-half sized subsystems, our results indicate the following: the subsystem complexity grows as a function of time to quadratic in the subsystem size and then, at a time of order the subsystem size, the complexity drops to linear in subsystem size.
+In addition, the results illustrated in \autoref{fig:qi_expectation}~(a) indicate the possibility of a second sharp complexity transition with respect to the random quantum circuit time (instead of subsystem size fraction), similar to the sawtooth complexity drop in the rightmost column of \autoref{figtable}.
+In particular, for subsystems of size less than half, our results indicate the following: the subsystem complexity grows as a function of time to order quadratic in the subsystem size and then, at a time of order the subsystem size, the complexity drops to order linear in the subsystem size.
 This rise and fall is likely smooth for random quantum circuits on local qubits.
-But as considering a large number of degrees of freedom per site could conceivably capture more features of the holographic picture, we conjecture that this transition becomes sharp for random quantum circuits in the limit of large local qudit dimension $q\ra\infty$.
+But considering that a large number of degrees of freedom per site could conceivably capture more features of the holographic picture, we conjecture that this transition becomes sharp for random quantum circuits in the limit of large local qudit dimension $q\ra\infty$.
 If this sharp transition were proven, it would imply that subsystems of certain random quantum circuits thermalize instantly.
 Although our results cannot establish this sharp transition, the upper and lower bounds are consistent with this behavior.
-As an analogous sharp complexity transition in time is present in holography for less-than-half subsystems, we therefore conjecture that \begin{conjecture} In the limit of large local dimension $q\ra\infty$, the complexity of an $\na$-qudit subsystem of an $n$-qudit random quantum circuit for $\na < n/2$ grows linearly to $\CC(\rho_A(t))=O(\na^2)$ at a time $t=O(\na)$, after which the complexity sharply drops to $\CC(\rho_A(t))=O(\na)$. \end{conjecture}
+As an analogous sharp complexity transition in time is present in holography for less-than-half-sized subsystems, we conjecture that: \begin{conjecture} In the limit of large local dimension $q\ra\infty$, the complexity of an $\na$-qudit subsystem of an $n$-qudit random quantum circuit for $\na < n/2$ grows linearly to $\CC(\rho_A(t))=O(\na^2)$ at a time $t=O(\na)$, after which the complexity drops sharply to $\CC(\rho_A(t))=O(\na)$. \end{conjecture}

-We note that if the complexity lower bound in Informal \autoref{thm:complexity_growth_na_lt_nb} were such that the term $-2t^2/\na$ were absent at large local dimension for all times until order $O(\na)$, \autoref{conj:second_transition} would follow.
-However, the $-2t^2/\na$ appears as we use the increasing rank of subsystems of random quantum circuits in our complexity lower bounds.
+We note that if the complexity lower bound in Informal \autoref{thm:complexity_growth_na_lt_nb} were such that the term $-2t^2/\na$ were absent at large local dimension for all times until order $O(\na)$, then \autoref{conj:second_transition} would follow.
+However, the $-2t^2/\na$ appears because we use the increasing rank of subsystems of random quantum circuits in our complexity lower bounds.
 Such terms may not be inherent to the problem and may only be an artifact of our proof technique.
 We leave this for future work.